jfierstein/dev-coding-challenge/README.md

 * Allows users to search for a player within the list by name or position
 * Allows users to view game logs for a selected player in the list

+Bonus:
+* Add support for paging and sorting the list of players
+* Retain filtering/paging/sorting options through page refreshes
+* Dockerize your application

 ## Code
 This is a full-stack Javscript excercise (unless otherwise instructed).
 If any required technologies were specified in the email you received, please make sure to incorporate those in your application.